 Prof. Yan Yang, Southwest Jiaotong University, China

-Dr. Yan Yang is currently Professor and vice dean of Information Science and Technology, Southwest Jiaotong University.
+Biography: Dr. Yan Yang is currently Professor and vice dean of Information Science and Technology, Southwest Jiaotong University.
 She worked as a visiting scholar at the Center of Pattern Analysis and Machine Intelligence (CPAMI) in Waterloo University of Canada for one and half year.
-She is an Academic and Technical Leader Candidate of Sichuan Province.
+Her research interests include artificial intelligence, big data analysis and mining, ensemble learning, cloud computing and service.
 Prof. Yang has participated in more than 10 high-level projects recently.
 And have taken charge of two programs supported by the National Natural Science Foundation of China (NSFC), one NSFC International (Regional) Cooperation and Exchanges program, one Project of National Science and Technology Support Program, and one Supporting Program for Science and Technology of Sichuan Province.
-She has authored and co-authored over 130 papers in journals and international conference proceedings, 1 special issue of international journal, 1 proceeding and 2 books.
+She has authored and co-authored over 150 papers in journals and international conference proceedings, 1 special issue of international journal, 1 proceeding and 2 books.
 She also serves as the Vice Chair of ACM Chengdu Chapter, Member of IEEE, Senior Member of CCF and CAAI, Member of CCF Education Work, Artificial Intelligence and Pattern Recognition, Theoretical Computer Science Committee, Member of CAAI Machine Learning, Rough Set and Soft Computing Committee, Deputy Secretary General of Sichuan Province Computer Society and Vice Chair of Big Data Industry University Research Council of Sichuan Institute of Electronics.

-Prof. Jingsha He, Beijing University of Technology, China
+Prof. Takanori Miyoshi, Toyohashi University of Technology, Japan

 Prof. Yinglei Song, Jiangsu University of Science and Technology, China